Cars that drive themselves.

 Deere continues to embrace innovation and is now focused on new technology that will reshape the company and its industry.
 The company itself says it is transforming from a “machinery company” into a “smart technology company.”

 Investors like what they see.
-The stock has jumped 140% in the last 12 months — which included a pandemic and bear market — giving the company a valuation over $110 billion.
+The stock has jumped more than 200% in the last 12 months — which included the pandemic — giving the company a valuation of $120 billion.

 I got to see some of what Deere is up to a little over a year ago at the Consumer Electronics Show (CES) in Las Vegas.
 I’m more of a city boy, so I can’t say I’ve done a lot of farming or lawn care in my time, but what I saw was cool.